ash322ash422/django_visitor_info/README.md

 # django-visitor-ip
-Get Visitor IP Address in Django Project
+Get Visitor info in Django Project

 I am using python3.12.2 The packages that were installed: django, geoip2, django-user-agents